Kubomu/ninesbanksystem/README.md

 4. Start your local server and access the project from your browser.

-5. Usage:
+ ## Usage

-   .Admin: Manage the entire banking system, including users, transactions, and loans.
+**Admin**: Manage the entire banking system, including users, transactions, and loans.
-   .Teller: Manage customer and account creation, along with basic transactions.
+**Teller**: Manage customer and account creation, along with basic transactions.
-   .Loan Officer: Handle loan applications and payments.
+**Loan Officer**: Handle loan applications and payments.
-   .Logging In: You can log in with different roles (Admin, Teller, Loan Officer) to access different features.
+**Logging In**: You can log in with different roles (Admin, Teller, Loan Officer) to access different features.